sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors.md

 ### Configure Sourcegraph

-Executors operate outside of your Sourcegraph instance and must be run separately from your Sourcegraph server deployment method.
+Executors must be run separately from your Sourcegraph instance.

 Since they must still be able to reach the Sourcegraph instance in order to dequeue and perform work, requests between the Sourcegraph instance and the executors are authenticated via a shared secret.